-The U.S Mint website for kids is a great place to learn all about money thanks to a long lineup of games, art activities, puzzles, facts, and trivia.
+The U.S Mint website for kids is a great place to learn all about money, thanks to a long lineup of games, art activities, puzzles, facts, and trivia.
 Then you have cartoons and a bit of history thrown in for good measure.
-If you are interested in understanding how it all begins check out the toon that shows the birth of a coin.
+If you are interested in understanding how it all begins, check out the ‘toon that shows the birth of a coin.

-We have covered a lot of finance and personal finance apps, but these websites bring back the fun into saving money.
+These websites are full of articles and fun games to bring back the fun into saving money.
 From pocket money to the first pay check, it’s a long financial journey.
 Make sure your kids have the right tools to make every buck count along the way.
-Do you have any more financial games to add to the list?